-Logon as the user of an admin group you have created.

-- ➤ The admin group should be associated with an admin class mapped to a user class, as described in Setting Administrator Privileges (page 85). - 2.
+- 1. Logon as the user of an admin group you have created. - ➤ The admin group should be associated with an admin class mapped to a user class, as described in Setting Administrator Privileges (page 144). - 2.
 Navigate to the Administration > User Class page.

 - 3. Select the Privileges link for a specific user class.
-An Update User Class Privileges page displays. - > The access privileges you set will be applied to all department users who are in departments linked to this user class. - > An administrator may not be authorized to set specific user class privileges on this page, as described in Setting Administrator Privileges (page 85). - Members of the SuperUsers group always have access to this same page for every user class.
-They share administrator control of all user classes with any other admin group who have access. - 4.
-Click Update Privileges to save your changes.
+An Update User Class Privileges page displays. - > The access privileges you set will be applied to all department users who are in departments linked to this user class. - An administrator may not be authorized to set specific user class privileges on this page, as described in Setting Administrator Privileges (page 144). - Members of the SuperUsers group always have access to this same page for every user class.
+They share administrator control of all user classes with any other admin group who have access.